 - Add the oats, almonds, dried cranberries and raisins, and mix until combined.

 - Scoop about 1/4 cup of the dough and drop onto prepared baking sheet.
 Flatten each cookie slightly as they will not spread while baking.

 - Bake for about 15 minutes until golden brown.
 Remove cookies from oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a rack to cool completely.

 - Any nut butter, such as almond butter, can be substituted for the peanut butter.

-- Honey or brown rice syrup can be used instead of maple syrup.
+- Honey, agave nectar or brown rice syrup can be used instead of maple syrup.

 - Any kind of chopped nuts, such as walnuts, pistachios or pecans can be substituted for the almonds.

 - The cookies can be stored in an airtight container at room temperature for up to five days or in the freezer for up to three months.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.